|On this page|

 Import Null Nodes as Subnets

 If checked, all grouping null nodes will be imported as subnets, and their children will be placed inside of each subnet.
 Note that nodes which represents joints in a skeleton will still be imported as nulls, regardless of this option’s value.
+If unchecked, grouping null nodes will be imported as empty geometry containers, in order to not be confused with nulls that get exported as locators.

 Import Directly Into /obj Network